UniversalDependencies/UD_Swedish-PUD/README.md

 From v2.10 to v2.11:
 - Removed incorrect case markers in enhanced dependencies (mostly English words).

+From v2.13 to v2.14:
+- Harmonized lemmas and features for adjectives and determiners across all Swedish treebanks.

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v2.1
 License: CC BY-SA 4.0